mathewmariani/coffee-boids/README.md

 ## Usage

 If you would like to run the demo (index.html) you will need to first compile all the coffeescript files into javascript files.
-Running the default gulp task is sufficient enought to set up everything.
+Inside the directory run 'gulp' (the default task) to compile all the scripts and set up everything.